dilshads/telegram-bot-nova/CONTRIBUTING.md

 Ignoring errors is allowed only if necessary.
 Say if ignoring the rule will prevent typing more code than needed.

+Arrow functions `=>`, which are used for callbacks for example, must always have circler brackets around the arguments.
+This is a personal rule to make it easier to read and for coding consistency.

 ### Deprecated Code Use

 Not allowed.